tekr-io/lukaz-reference/source/includes/main.md

 # Introduction

-Welcome to the lukaz API!
+Welcome to the lukaz API, a generative GPT for your documents!
 You can use our API to develop your application based on lukaz.
-We have an API client available in JavaScript.
-You can view code examples in the right side.
+In the right side, you can view code examples in `JavaScript` and in `bash`.

 ## Installation